YU000jp/logseq-plugin-quickly-para-method/readme.md

 # Logseq Plugin: *Quickly PARA Method* ⚓

-- This plugin is designed to provide workflows for the PARA method.
+- Provides workflows for the PARA method.
 It quickly adds page-tags property.

 > This plugin still has room for improvement.
 Please let me know if you encounter any issues or have any ideas for enhancement.